top of page

 You can download the Jolly Phonics actions chart here: Resource bank for teachers and parents - Jolly Phonics. (jollylearning.co.uk)

-And listen to the songs and actions using the following link: (9) JOLLY PHONICS 42 ACTIONS - YouTube
+You can listen to the songs and actions for the first 42 sounds using the following link: (9) JOLLY PHONICS 42 ACTIONS - YouTube

 The jolly songs and actions are important so that the children remember the sounds taught in a fun way.